5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

     "ActionPriority": "low"
 }
 ```
-* 404 - Object was not found.
+* 404 - Action was not found.
 * 500 - An error occurred.

 ### PATCH Data/Action/{id}